kweav/prepwork_revamp/docs/13-print-n-lines.md

 ### THEN SET the desired number of lines to a default

-In the third Python exercise module, we previously hardcoded the number of lines we wanted to display.
+In the third Applied Python Exercise chapter, we previously hardcoded the number of lines we wanted to display.
 Within your Python script, indented under the `else` statement, write code that defines the default number of lines as 10.

 ***
 <details><summary> ANSWER: </summary>